hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 This guide assumes some knowledge of programming.
 Hack has a very similar look and feel to PHP, which in turn, supports a lot of syntax shared by C, C++, C#, Java, and JavaScript.
 Here are the key points to note about this example:

-* We declare that we're working in strict mode (which gives us strict type checking).
 * This code belongs to the unique, but arbitrary, namespace called `Hack\GettingStarted\MyFirstProgram`.
 * `main` is a function that has no parameters and, being `void`, returns no value.
 Furthermore, this function is where the program will begin execution; that is, `main` is the entry-point function.